 The rule.

-In the US, whether something is a security turns on the Howey test, not on what you call it.
-An “investment contract” exists where there is an investment of money in a common enterprise with a reasonable expectation of profit to be derived from the efforts of others.
-On 17 March 2026 the SEC and CFTC issued a joint interpretation applying this framework to crypto assets — and it makes marketing a first-class part of the inquiry.
+Under Howey, an “investment contract” is an investment of money in a common enterprise with a reasonable expectation of profit derived from the efforts of others.
+The 17 March 2026 SEC/CFTC joint interpretation applies this framework to crypto — and makes marketing a first-class part of the inquiry.

 Whether an issuer offers an asset as part of an investment contract turns on representations or promises — conveyed to purchasers — that the issuer will undertake the essential managerial efforts from which a purchaser would reasonably expect to derive profits.